zhukovdm/smartwalk/docs/content/adm.md

 **ADVICE:** All containers implement healthcheck, run `docker container ls` to see their state.

-All environment variables are defined in the same [.env.production](https://github.com/zhukovdm/smartwalk/blob/main/infra/.env.production) file.
+All environment variables are defined in [.env.production](https://github.com/zhukovdm/smartwalk/blob/main/infra/.env.production) file.

 ## Troubleshooting